-Led by Cole Eye Institute chairman Dr. Daniel F. Martin, the head-to-head trial compared the effectiveness of ranibizumab (Lucentis®) and bevacizumab (Avastin®), two anti-VEGF agents of intravitreal injections used to treat patients with neovascular age-related macular degeneration (AMD).
+Led by Cole Eye Institute chairman Daniel F. Martin, MD, the head-to-head trial compared the effectiveness of ranibizumab (Lucentis®) and bevacizumab (Avastin®), two anti-VEGF agents of intravitreal injections used to treat patients with neovascular age-related macular degeneration (AMD).
 Both drugs block growth of abnormal blood vessels and leakage of fluid from the vessels.

 Most clinicians use these drugs on an as-needed basis when there is evidence of active disease, such as fluid leakage.
 However, in the original clinical trials for AMD, Lucentis® was administered monthly.
 It was unknown if as-needed dosing would produce the same long-term visual improvements that were achieved with monthly administration.